 Now the clocks have gone back it gets darker much earlier providing cover for criminals, and whether your looking into safety at home or out and about doing that necessary Christmas shopping, we have some great tips on how to stay safe this winter.

 You can register anything on Immobilise that has a unique identifier.
 So whether it’s a new bike your children have for Christmas or the latest laptop with a serial number, it is easy to register and upload photos of all your belongings to keep an up to date record in case they become lost or stolen.

 2. Mark your property

 It is important to make sure you have unique identifiers on your property so that if lost or stolen they can be identified by the police.
 In many cases the items may have IMEI/Serial numbers to identify them but most non-technical items don’t.
-In this scenario, you can use a variety of markers such as UV Pens, Stickers or an ImmobiTag for a bicycle or ImmobiDot for smaller items.
+In this scenario, you can use a variety of markers such as UV Pens, Stickers or an ImmobiTag for a bicycle.
 For a full range of useful marking products click here.

 3. Deter potential criminals

 The Immobilise stickers and other marking products help to deter burglars.
 The Fake TV is a must have at this time of year.
 It simulates the same light as you get from have a TV on, so from the outside it looks like someone is in the house.
 But there are other small things you can do to protect your property such as:

 4. Silence is golden

 Social media has integrated into our daily lives and unfortunately it does make it easier for criminals to know when a house is empty.
 If you’re going away this Christmas, don’t advertise it on social media and make sure you keep your accounts locked to the public.
 Also make sure only trustworthy neighbours know and try to cancel all deliveries while away so that it doesn’t look like no one is home.

 5. Hide the evidence